 Please note that while any amendments, corrections, or deletions will be reflected in active user databases (as updated within a reasonable period of time), Parse.ly may retain all Personal Information for backups, archiving, prevention of fraud and abuse, analytics, and satisfaction of other legal obligations we reasonably believe applicable.

-Parse.ly is subject to the investigatory and enforcement powers of the Federal Trade Commission.
-We also use model contractual clauses and other mechanisms approved by the European Union and Switzerland, respectively, for transfers of Personal Information from the EEA and Switzerland.
+Under the Privacy Shield, Parse.ly is subject to the investigatory and enforcement powers of the Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Parse.ly encourages you to raise questions about our processing or disclosure of your Personal Information by contacting us, as set forth in the "Contact Us" section.